 Life events like weight loss and pregnancy can leave behind stubborn fat and excess, saggy skin.
 This can cause the thighs to become fatty, loose, and chafed.
 A thigh lift procedure can surgically remove fat and skin, refining their contours and lifting the tissues.

-A thigh lift aims to rejuvenate and contour the thighs using surgical incisions to remove excess fat and skin.
+A thigh lift in the Scottsdale, Mesa, and Glendale, AZ area aims to rejuvenate and contour the thighs using surgical incisions to remove excess fat and skin.
 The thighs can be subject to fatty deposits that are resistant to diet and exercise, causing frustration when trying to achieve your body goals.
 Similarly, loose skin and muscles don’t respond to diet and exercise, meaning surgical intervention is required.

 This procedure is appropriate for patients with milder forms of thigh sagging and in those patients who wish to avoid more visible scarring on the inside of the thigh.
 It is not ideal for patients with severe cases of loose skin because the procedure’s upward pull is not as effective lower down the leg, allowing tissues to relax again.
-During a consultation, Dr. Angelchik can assess your anatomy and determine the best procedure plan for you.
+During a consultation in the Scottsdale, Mesa, and Glendale, AZ area, Dr. Angelchik can assess your anatomy and determine the best procedure plan for you.
 In general, you should be in good health and able to undergo surgery to be considered a candidate for a thigh lift.

 There are two different incision options for a thigh lift procedure, and Dr. Angelchik can determine the best one for you during a consultation.
 These options include:

 This incision can be placed where the thigh meets the groin and extending down the back of the thigh, meaning scarring can be easily concealed within the natural folds.
 In some cases, a shorter scar can be used that extends only along the fold of the groin area.
 These techniques more effectively addresses laxity and fat in the inner thigh.